kianxineki/blog/weaning_jquery.markdown

     document.querySelectorAll('.foo .bar')

-There's also `element.querySelector{,All}()` if you want the search to begin at an existing element. querySelector and querySelectorAll work in IE8 and up.
+---

+To do a nested search using css selectors, instead of:

+    $(element).find('.bar')

+you can do:

+    element.querySelector('.bar')

+which works in IE8 and up.

 ---